-For readability reasons it is recommended not to describe the behavior of concurrent processes by means of concurrent state machines if these processes need to by synchronized.
+For readability reasons do not describe the behavior of concurrent processes by means of concurrent state machines if these processes need to by synchronized.
 Instead, each process should be captured by individual function blocks (Activities).
 The process synchronization then should be performed "hardwired."